ADRFranklin/samp-udp-proxy/README.md

 # samp-udp-proxy

-The idea of this application is to begin with a simple proxy/load-balancer for distributing clients between multiple servers
+The idea of this application is to provide a proxy inbetween the clients and a SA-MP server, in which certain aspects of the SA-MP expirience can be improved, as well as providing protection against known exploits in the Query Mechanism.

 ## Installation